alxhghs/my-personal-page/src/blog-posts/google-tag-manager-2.md

 You've successfully connected GTM and GA to your site, and now you're tracking page views with GA.
 Head over to GA to see the data coming in!

-In the next tutorial, I will show you how to manage tags with GTM (add explain why it's great for managing lots of 3rd party tags).

 ## Resources
 [Google Tag Manager Fundamentals Course](https://analytics.google.com/analytics/academy/course/5)